 Because psychometric assessments aggregate data to determine a “standard norm,” people who experience and interpret the world differently may not perform as well.
 They also may not fit the pattern typical of your other successful employees.
 However, this person might be just what your company needs in order to shake things up and gain a competitive edge.

 As much as diversity and inclusion efforts have become synonymous with gender and race, true diversity and inclusion goes far beyond that to bring varied viewpoints gained from varied life paths, educational, and professional backgrounds.

 As 2021 comes to a close and companies consider their hiring efforts for 2022, consider whether your psychometric testing is helping you to select the best employees or simply helping you bring on more of the same employees.

 We always look forward to keeping in touch and exchanging ideas, insights, and opinions.
-If you are a company considering hiring, we welcome the opportunity to present our services and capabilities.
-If you are a candidate, please check our jobs page or reach out to us to discuss your background, skills, and future aspirations.
+If you are a company considering hiring renewable energy, we welcome the opportunity to present our services and capabilities.
+If you are a candidate, please check our jobs page or reach out to us to discuss our renewable energy recruitment capabilities, your background, skills, and future aspirations.

 Consultant, Power Generation, Asia

 12 Marina View, #11-01 Asia Square Tower 2, Singapore 018961